 Osteomyelitis is a bone infection.
 Osteomyelitis is often caused by bacteria or fungi that spread from another area of the body.
 Osteomyelitis also occurs after bone surgery.
-The bones most commonly infected in adults are the vertebrae, feet, and hips.
-In children the arm and leg long bones are more frequently the site of osteomyelitis.
-At-risk groups are those who have diabetes, poor circulation, or blood disorders, those who have compromised immune systems, those on dialysis, and those who inject drugs.
+The bones most commonly infected in adults are the vertebrae, feet and hips.
+In children, the arm and leg long bones are more frequently the site of osteomyelitis.
+At-risk groups are those who have diabetes, poor circulation or blood disorders, compromised immune systems, are on dialysis and inject drugs.

-- Patient and family history: a member of one of the at-risk groups, recent surgery or injury - Physical symptoms: chills, fever, irritability, lethargy, swelling, redness, warmth, and pain over the infected area - Biopsy, fine needle, bone: bacteria or fungi present - · Blood cell and serum culture: bacteria or fungi present - Complete blood count: elevated WBC - CT with radio-contrast, spine, leg, arm, feet, or hips: high contrast in area of inflammation - Immunoglobulin blood test: elevated IgG and IgM - MRI (magnetic resonance imaging): shows swelling of the vertebrae - MRI, spine, leg, arm, feet, or hips: indication of inflammation - X-Ray, spine, leg, arm, feet, hips: bone abscess or inflammation present
+- Patient and family history: a member of one of the at-risk groups, recent surgery or injury - Physical symptoms: chills, fever, irritability, lethargy, swelling, redness, warmth, pain over the infected area - Biopsy, fine needle, bone: bacteria or fungi present - · Blood cell and serum culture: bacteria or fungi present - Complete blood count: elevated WBC (white blood cell) - CT with radio-contrast, spine, leg, arm, feet or hips: high contrast in area of inflammation - Immunoglobulin blood test: elevated IgG and IgM - MRI (magnetic resonance imaging): shows swelling of the vertebrae - MRI, spine, leg, arm, feet or hips: indication of inflammation - X-Ray, spine, leg, arm, feet or hips: bone abscess or inflammation present